Remote Debugging¶

 To execute code remotely from Python code, there is the function

-__pypy__.remote_exec(pid, code, wait=True)
+__pypy__.remote_exec(pid, filename, wait=True)

 .